wmutschl/Computational-Macroeconomics/README.md

 ### To Do

 * [x] finish and re-visit last week's exercises, particularly understand how to add deterministic growth to the RBC model
-* [x] do exercises 1, 2 and 3 of [week 3's exercise sheet](https://github.com/wmutschl/Computational-Macroeconomics/releases/latest/download/week_3.pdf)
+* [x] do exercise 2 and 3 of [week 3's exercise sheet](https://github.com/wmutschl/Computational-Macroeconomics/releases/latest/download/week_3.pdf)
-* [x] we will do exercise 4 of [week 3's exercise sheet](https://github.com/wmutschl/Computational-Macroeconomics/releases/latest/download/week_3.pdf) together in class, but you should already have a look
+* [x] we will do exercises 1 and 4 of [week 3's exercise sheet](https://github.com/wmutschl/Computational-Macroeconomics/releases/latest/download/week_3.pdf) together in class, but you should already have a look
 * [x] bring all your questions and concerns to the Q&A sessions

 </details>